PFPS pain is common amongst athletes and those who regularly participate in running and sport

-When dealing with PFPS, identifying the cause is and important part of treatment.
+When dealing with PFPS, identifying the cause is an important part of the treatment.

 This trigger point therapy blog is intended to be used for information purposes only and is not intended to be used for medical diagnosis or treatment or to substitute for a medical diagnosis and/or treatment rendered or prescribed by a physician or competent healthcare professional.
 This information is designed as educational material, but should not be taken as a recommendation for treatment of any particular person or patient.
 Always consult your physician if you think you need treatment or if you feel unwell.

 Treating Levator Scapulae Trigger Points Ischemic Compression Technique Almost all neck pain is associated wi...

 - Trigger Point Therapy - Treating The Hamstrings